AntoniaChroni/antoniachroni.github.io/research.md

 I am an evolutionary biologist with expertise in molecular evolution, phylogenetics, molecular ecology, as well as biogeography of populations, species, and tumors.
 In my doctoral research, I investigated genetic and spatial patterns of insect-pollinators in the Mediterranean ecosystems.
 I studied the evolutionary relationships of hoverfly species, discovered new species, and explored mechanisms of speciation through timetrees based on the Aegean paleogeography.

 Drawing from this strong and interdisciplinary background, I have initiated cross-cutting investigations that are bringing molecular evolution and organismal biogeography to understanding and explaining genomic diversity and migration of cancer cells in tumors.
 In that pursuit, I introduced the “Tumor Island Biogeography” field proposing that tumors are evolutionary islands.
 This is a unique, fresh conceptual framework that can leverage the extensive spatial and longitudinal variation patterns observed in the genomes, transcriptomes and proteomes of cancer cells.
-I also co-developed PathFinder, a computational Bayesian method that uses the clone phylogeny, their genetic differentiation, and anatomical locations to infer cancer's migration history in a patient.
+I also co-developed PathFinder, a computational Bayesian method that uses the clone phylogeny, their genetic differentiation, and anatomical locations to infer cancer's migration history in a patient (available at [https://github.com/SayakaMiura/PathFinder](https://github.com/SayakaMiura/PathFinder)).
- * PathFinder is available on the web at [https://github.com/SayakaMiura/PathFinder](https://github.com/SayakaMiura/PathFinder)

 Recently, I started my postdoctoral fellowship at NYU.
 An exciting era has started for me as I am being introduced to clonal hematopoiesis, and the power of multi-omic approaches for deciphering malignant and other cells in the BM microenvironment.
 I am currently using computational tools to investigate epigenomes and trasncriptomes at single cell level in hematological malignancies.